AbsoluteVectoR/polimi-notes/MSc(english) (WIP)/Computer Graphics(WIP)/src/First and second lesson.md

 Each $j$-th column rapresent the "new direction" of the $j$-th column.

 Vector $\vec  d$ represents the position of the origin of the new coordinates system in the old one.
+Translations use the last column only.

 $$
 \vec d=\left|\begin{array}{c}